dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 ### What makes the dbt Semantic Layer different?

 The dbt Semantic Layer reduces code duplication and inconsistency regarding your business metrics.
 By moving metric definitions out of the BI layer and into the modeling layer, data teams can feel confident that different business units are working from the same metric definitions, regardless of their tool of choice.
 If a metric definition changes in dbt, it’s refreshed everywhere it’s invoked and creates consistency across all applications.
+You can also use the dbt Semantic Layer to also query models and macros.

 ## Prerequisites